Signs Your Fatigue May Be Stress-Related

 What are early signs of stress-related fatigue?

-Morning tiredness, brain fog, irritability, and difficulty focusing are often early indicators.
+Morning tiredness, brain fog, irritability, energy crashes, and difficulty concentrating are common early signs.

 Is stress-related fatigue the same as burnout?

-No. Burnout is more severe, but ongoing stress-related fatigue can contribute to it if left unaddressed.
+No. Burnout is usually more severe and develops over a longer period, though ongoing stress-related fatigue can contribute to burnout if ignored.

 Can diet help with stress-related fatigue?

-Balanced meals and supportive nutrients may help stabilise energy and reduce dips throughout the day.
+Balanced meals with protein, fibre, and healthy fats may help support steadier energy throughout the day.

 Does exercise improve stress-related fatigue?